 Indian Corn Candle Centerpiece

 This fall centerpiece features Indian corn, which is also known as flint corn.
 This is the type of corn that Native Americans taught the first colonists how to cultivate.
 It was ideal for them because its high hard starch content made it less prone to spoiling.
-It is ideal for decorating because this high starch content also causes the kernels to dehydrate uniformly, creating a lovely decorative fall material that also reminds us to be grateful for the kindness of strangers.
+It's ideal for decorating because this high starch content also causes the kernels to dehydrate uniformly, creating a lovely decorative fall material that also reminds us to be grateful for the kindness of strangers.
 A bundle of corn wrapped with twine around a large candle votive is a simple and modern reminder of what Thanksgiving is all about.More details on how to assemble this gorgeous Thanksgiving Centerpiece from Eddie Ross.

 This craft has all I would want in a Thanksgiving centerpiece.
 It's simple and meaningful and adorable.
 With a vase and twigs anchored by anything from rocks to popcorn kernels, assemble a basic "tree" where guests can hang construction paper leaves inscribed with what they're thankful for.
 Find out more from the Thriving Home Blog.